 As cannabidiol gains mainstream popularity for its potential health benefits, the CBD industry has spawned an ever-growing range of products.
-Consumers can choose from CBD tincture drops, capsules, vape pens, and even transdermal patches.
+Consumers can choose from CBD oil tinctures, capsules, vape products, and even transdermal creams.

 But with this explosion of new options, it’s sometimes difficult for consumers to understand what the terminology means.
 And with a lack of standardization in the industry, different CBD producers can be inconsistent in their product descriptions.